jgregory6/resources/project.md

 The term project requires you to conceptualize, design, and implement a website.
 This is an individual effort.

 The website must be published using following hosts:
-1. ~~the internal server provided to you by Babson as part of this course~~
+1. ~~the internal FTP server provided to you by Babson as part of this course~~
 2. GitHub project repository
-3. An external host or cloud service.
-It is important that the hosting service must provide ad-free service (i.e., your webpages must not have advertisements and there must be no "pop-up" advertisements).
+3. An external web host or cloud service.
+It is important that the web hosting service must provide ad-free service (i.e., your webpages must not have advertisements and there must be no "pop-up" advertisements).

 You will be required to
 1. purchase a domain
-2. use an external host.
+2. use web hosting service.
 You can
    - pay a hosting fee for the service such as GoDaddy or BlueHost, which is total to about \$10-\$30
    - or use (free) cloud service such as Heroku, Amazon Web Services (AWS), Google Cloud Platform, or DigitalOcean.